rsantiago/rust_basics/README.md

 ## How to work with this project

-The first thing to notice is that many warnings will be issued by the first time you run this project.
+The first thing to notice is that many warnings will be issued by the first time you run/compile this project.

 That is because there are many unused variables.
 They exist so that one could learn different rust notations.

 Another important thing for choosing what to learn is:

-The `main.rs` file calls many functions on the different .rs files in the `src` folder.
+The src/bin directory has many files.
+They are numbered and each one has a main() function.

-You should choose which concept to go through, and add/removing comments accordingly, so that the main.rs program can call only the parts that you want to learn.
+You should choose which concept to go through.
+Just pick a file by name and run it, change it, read it, play with it.

-The best way to use this project will be to actually call just one function at a time.

-For example:

-In `main.rs`, you could comment all functions, except '`moving_ownership()`'.
-Therefore, you will execute the ownership concepts part of the code when running `'cargo run'`.

-You should always execute a function and read the code, possibly following with a debugger.
+You should always execute a file and read the code, possibly following with a debugger.

 ### There are also several code lines that are commented.